Using the management system

 Note

-You need at least one commit in the repository before you can start the master.
+Note that you need at least one commit in the repository before the master can be started.

-To complete the master configuration, we must tell Git to make the master rescan the repository when new data is added to it.
+To make things more convenient, we will make Git tell the master to rescan the repository whenever new data is pushed from downstream.
 Create a file ~/artiq-master/repository/hooks/post-receive with the following contents:

 #!/bin/sh